 - On the Workspaces page, find the workspace that you want to configure and click Workspace Settings in the Actions column.
 In the Workspace Settings panel, click More.
 The Workspace Management page appears.

-- On the Workspaces page, find the workspace that you want to configure and click Data Analytics in the Actions column.
+- On the Workspaces page, find the workspace that you want to configure and click Data Development in the Actions column.
 On the DataStudio page, click the Workspace Manage icon in the upper-right corner.
 The Workspace Management page appears.

 - In the left-side navigation pane, click User Management.
 The Manage Members tab appears.